Cheap hire purchase

 • You can get a similar car that would cost less than the total of your remaining payments.

 If you're not yet halfway through the payments, you'll need to pay the amount outstanding to reach halfway before you can get out of the agreement.
+If you've paid over 50% of the total cost, you won't get that amount refunded.

 Important!
 If you decide to end the agreement early, make sure to get everything in writing and keep a copy so nobody can claim you have defaulted on your payments.

-Where can I get an HP deal?
+Where can I get an HP car deal?

 There are two main options here.
 The most common is to get the finance through the dealership you're buying from.
 However, before you start, it's worth getting quotes from online brokers first, so you can compare with the dealer's offer.
 It's also worth taking a copy of the cheapest quote along so you can ask it to match or beat it.

 Important.
 Beware of 'representative' APR – you could get a MUCH higher rate.
-Only 51% of successful applicants have to get the advertised interest rate, so up to 49% could get a more expensive hire purchase (HP) deal than the one they applied for (if they're accepted at all).
+Only 51% of successful applicants have to get the advertised interest rate, so up to 49% could get a more expensive Hire Purchase (HP) car deal than the one they applied for (if they're accepted at all).
 So you could apply for 4.4%, be accepted, and be given a 17.9% APR.
 Unfortunately the only way to know the rate you'll get is to apply, though always use the lender's eligibility calculator to see your acceptance odds first.

 Online lenders & brokers